Olebeh/olebeh-music-player/README.md

 - As an NPM module: **[https://npmjs.com/package/ffmpeg-static](https://npmjs.com/package/ffmpeg-static)**

+# Features
+- Beginner friendly 🆕
+- Very simple usage ✅
+- Fast and productive 🥇
+- Can be used on many servers at time 🌆
+- Very flexible, provides full control on what is streamed right now ✨

 ## Get started

 First of all, choose your language specification: TypeScript or JavaScript.
 TypeScript is highly recommended for use